EOSIO/eosio-android-keystore-signature-provider/CONTRIBUTING.md

 ### Change Requests

-Change requests cover both architectural and functional changes to how Softkey Signature Provider works.
+Change requests cover both architectural and functional changes to how Android KeyStore Signature Provider works.
 If you have an idea for a new or different dependency, a refactor, or an improvement to a feature, etc - please be sure to:

 1. **Use the GitHub search** and check someone else didn't get there first
 1. Take a moment to think about the best way to make a case for, and explain what you're thinking.
 Are you sure this shouldn't really be